OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4697.md

 # Event ID 4697: A service was installed in the system

 ## Description
-Event ID 4697: A service was installed in the system
+This event generates when new service was installed in the system.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|